Coronavirus (COVID-19) Plan

-When possible, virtual activities will be available if you do not want to participate in person.
+Virtual activities are available if you do not want to participate in person.

-All events will follow CDC, ADH and campus guidelines, whichever is applicable to the event.
+All events will follow CDC, Arkansas Department of Health and campus guidelines, whichever is applicable to the event.

 Floor meetings will be redesigned to be a mix of small meetings and on-line meetings.